DAGWorks-Inc/burr/README.md

 Burr is:
 1. A (dependency-free) low abstraction python library that enables you to build and manage state machines with simple python functions
-2. It optionally comes with a server to view execution telemetry for introspection and debugging
+2. It optionally comes with a UI to view execution telemetry for introspection and debugging

 ## What can you do with Burr?